jmcvaughn/dotfiles/README.md

 In non-master branches, any additional setup scripts can be found in .scripts/ and any documentation can be found in .docs/.
 Refer to this documentation **before** cloning for any additional tasks required before cloning or for otherwise setting up a system.

+**WARNING: Never use `dotfiles clean`/`git clean` on this repository.** Doing so will result in files in your home directory being deleted.
+While it is possible to provide *some* level of safety by using a .gitignore for all files, this means `dotfiles status` will files that haven't been added (which is often convenient).
+Git does not provide a way to alias over a built-in, so `dotfiles config alias.clean 'noop'` will not work.
+Prioritising safety over convenience might seem like a bad compromise, but simply remembering to not use `clean` is straightforward enough.
+You have been warned.

 ## Cloning
 - Perform a bare clone of the repository:
 ```